Searching For or Reviewing Evidence Improves Crowdworkers' Misinformation Judgments and Reduces Partisan Bias: Experiment Design

 \subsection{Journalist Raters}

 Four journalists rated all items from both collections.
-They used the labeling interface for Condition 2, which required them to do individual research.
-All four had just completed a prestigious, selective fellowship for mid-career journalists.
+All four had just completed a prestigious, selective fellowship for mid-career journalists and were recruited based on our contacts with the organizers of the program.
 Three were U.S.-based and the fourth had covered U.S. politics for many years.
 One had been through the American Press Institute's fact-checking bootcamp.
 One journalist did not rate one item.
 Another journalist did not rate two items and reported that they did not have enough information to make a judgment on 54 others.
 Such missing ratings were excluded when computing averages and correlations.

+The journalists used the labeling interface for Condition 2, which required them to do individual research.
+They provided answers to the first two questions, about whether the article was false/misleading and how harmful it would be if people were misinformed on the topic of the article.
+They were not asked to provide personal opinions about what actions, if any, platforms should take on the article, and were not asked to predict other raters' opinions about actions.
+Only their answers to the first question, about how misleading the article was, were used in assessing the performance of panels of lay raters.

+As a robustness check, we also assessed performance against a set of three fact-checker assessments for the 207 articles in the first collection, which were collected by \cite{allen2020scaling}.
+Their fact-checkers answered Likert-scale questions on seven dimensions, including whether the article was accurate, trustworthy, and unbiased.
+The seven answers from each fact-checker were averaged to form a composite assessment of the article by that fact-checker.
+Table~\ref{tab:results-summary-mit-mit-journalists} in the Appendix shows results of this robustness check, which are qualitatively similar to the results to the results for the same items using the journalists recruited for this study.